IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST https://demo.dataverse.org/api/datasets/24/lock/Ingest

 Use the following API to unlock the dataset, by deleting all the locks currently on the dataset.
-Note that this requires “superuser” credentials:
+Note that this requires "superuser" credentials:

 .. code-block:: bash